Luc-Bertin/PythonBlog/_posts/2020-10-23-sklearn-for-supervised-learning-practical-example.md

 The above simulation is inspired from ***Caltech ML course by Yaser Abu-Mostafa (Lecture 8 - Bias-Variance Tradeoff)***

-What if we took a rather "dummy" model doing nothing more than computing the mean of 2 $y$ values for some given realizations of $X$: $x$ then:
+What if we took a rather "dummy" model doing nothing more than computing the mean of 2 $$y$$ values for some given realizations of $$X$$: $$x$$ then:
 - we see the dummy trained models (on 2 data points) are more stable in their "predictions" mainly due to the fact they are simpler models, not affected / taking into account some of the variations in the data.
-- the regression models (trained on 2 data points) in average do perform better in trying to predict $y$ values, although the performance of the model are less stable from one another.
+- the regression models (trained on 2 data points) in average do perform better in trying to predict $$y$$ values, although the performance of the model are less stable from one another.

 This is also called the **Bias-Variance trade-off.**